aliozaltinbotel/voice-agent-botel/README.md

 ## 📄 License

 This project is proprietary to Botel AI.
-All rights reserved.
+All rights reserved. # Fresh deployment with v3 infrastructure - 06/05/2025 22:49:51